uristjack/nanogenmo2016/README.md

 This is my current structural set up:
 - Plot of crimes generated [DONE!]
 - Event template (AKA plot) turned into paragraph templates [DONE!]
-- Paragraph templates turned into sentence templates
+- Paragraph templates turned into sentence templates [DONE!]
-- Sentence templates cause generation of actual sentences, in LaTeX output
+- Sentence templates cause generation of actual sentences, in LaTeX output [DONE!]
-- Turn LaTeX output into PDF
+- Turn LaTeX output into PDF [DONE!]

 Since this _is_ a multiversal crime timeline narrator, I may also end up writing some code to generate some ad-hoc scientific explanation for how we can see these timelines.
 I find this good for two reasons - one, it's amusing to have a computer breaking the fourth wall, and two, it'll be a nice change from coding the generators of scenes of Tarantino-esque blood, gore, and violence.